Frequently when we talk about employment litigation, it involves an employee suing an employer.

 Breach of Fiduciary Duty

-Employees are agents of the company they work for.
-As such, they owe their employer duties of loyalty and care.
+Some employees are agents of the company they work for.
+As such, these employees owe their employer duties of loyalty and care.

 In other words, they are expected to act in the best interests of their employer and not do anything that would be contrary to those interests.